ibm-watson-data-lab/location-tracker-envoy-server/README.md

 ## Prerequisites

 The Location Tracker Envoy Server uses [Cloudant Envoy](https://github.com/cloudant-labs/envoy) which requires CouchDB features not currently available in the official release of Cloudant.
-Before you can run the Location Tracker Envoy Server please configure a new Cloudant instance in Bluemix called `cloudant-location-tracker-db`.
+Before you can run the Location Tracker Envoy Server please configure a new Cloudant instance in IBM Cloud called `cloudant-location-tracker-db`.
 If you have already deployed the non-Envoy version of the Location Tracker Server you may already have a Cloudant instance by this name and can continue to the next step.

 After you create your Cloudant instance you will need to request that the account be moved to the Cloudant cluster "Porter" with an email to support@cloudant.com stating your account name.

-## Running on Bluemix
+## Running on IBM Cloud

 Be sure to finish the steps documented in the Prerequisites section above before continuing.